acroy/Quantum.jl/README.md

 will hopefully make things even faster than before!
 In the meantime, all of the following are features that were implemented, but are in the process of being reimplemented with the new design in mind.

+The refactor is expected to be finished within the next two weeks, at which time the package will be registered and extensive documentation will be released.

 ###Current:
 	- Basis, State, ScalarExpr, DiracVector, and DiracMatrix type implementations